aineko-dev/aineko/docs/examples/aineko-dream.md

 N_APIServer((APIServer)):::nodeClass -->  T_github_event[github_event]:::datasetClass
 ```

-Here we add two evaluation steps and an evaluation model.
-The `PythonEvaluation` node validates that the LLM proposes valid Python code.
-The `SecurityEvaluation` node runs checks using Bandit to ensure that the Python code that is proposed doesn’t contain any known security concerns.
-The `EvaluationModel` node consumes evaluation results and decides wether to generate another prompt or submit the final result to the API server.
-The `EvaluationModel` keeps track of the evaluation results and the number of times we query the LLM.
+Here we add 2 evaluation steps and an evaluation model:

+* The `PythonEvaluation` node validates that the LLM proposes valid Python code.
+* The `SecurityEvaluation` node runs checks using Bandit to ensure that the Python code that is proposed doesn’t contain any known security concerns.
+* The `EvaluationModel` node consumes evaluation results and decides wether to generate another prompt or submit the final result to the API server.
+It keeps track of the evaluation results and the number of times we query the LLM.

 ## **Pipeline Configuration**

 Here is the pipeline config used to generate this example.
-We configure the document fetcher (you could change the parameters to target any GitHub repo).
-We also configure the LLM client where we specify important parameters, like the model to be used.
-If we wanted to use GPT-4 we would simply change the model param in this file.
-Furthermore, if we wanted to switch to using Cohere instead of OpenAI, we would switch out the `OpenAIClient` node for the `CohereClient` node.
 We could even configure and run three separate pipelines that use different models and expose different endpoints for each of them.

 ```yaml
 pipeline: